Film: Groundhog Day

-Pyschiatrist: I think we should meet again.
-How does tomorrow for you?
+Psychiatrist: I think we should meet again.
+Can you come back tomorrow?

-- Failure Is the Only Option: Phil is never going to be able to save the old homeless man.
+- Failure Is the Only Option: Phil will never be able to save the old homeless man.
 His realizing this is a key part of his decision to use the time loop for good.

 - Failure Montage: Several.
 There’s one for Phil’s failed attempts at wooing Rita (with repeated slaps in the face), another for his attempts to save the old hobo’s life, and a particularly morbid one of him repeatedly committing suicide.